raiKaustubh/telegram-web-disappearing-photos/README.md

 **Cache patch not persisting:**
 - Don't clear browser cache while using the extension
 - Reinitialize if you clear cache or restart browser

----

-Made with ❤️ for the Telegram community